julianeon/useful-bash-scripts/README.md

 lsdir

+I'm also including bash aliases I use [here](./bashrc) since they're similar in spirit to many of these scripts.

 Disclaimer: many of these bash scripts were created with the assistance of ChatGPT, which is very good for this kind of narrowly defined task.

 Here is a guide to what these files do.